 In order to track the motion of astronomical objects, the Polar Axis must be positioned so that an imaginary line drawn through the center of the axis points toward the celestial pole.
 Refer to the diagram at the front of this manual for a graphical representation.
-At this stage, you want to position the pier so that it points roughly north.
+At this stage of the assembly process, you want to position the pier so that it points roughly north.

-- Prior to mounting the Polar Axis.
+- 1. Prior to mounting the Polar Axis.
 Adjust the Azimuth Adjuster so that the Azimuth Adjuster Block is centered.
-This will allow adjustability when it comes time to polar align the mount.
-See photo below. - Orient the pier.
+This will allow adjustability when it comes time to polar align the mount. - Orient the pier.
 Set up your pier so that the counterweight shaft is oriented above the north pier leg.
-It is important when using a portable pier to face one leg to the north so that the offset weight of the counterweight shaft and counterweights do not create an unstable balance.

-- 3. Set the R.A.
+It is important when using a portable pier to face one leg to the north so that the offset weight of the counterweight shaft and counterweights do not create an unstable balance. - 3.
+Set the R.A.
 Axis in place.
-Carefully set the 1100GTO Right Ascension Axis / Polar Fork assembly into the open top of your pier, or into the 1100 Flat Surface Adapter (119FSA), if are using one. - 4.
-Line up the Pier base.
-If the side thru-holes in the pier or 119FSA are not perfectly lined up with the tapped holes in the mount's Pier Adapter base, rotate the mount.
-Be sure that the tips of the two azimuth adjuster knobs are tightened against the azimuth adjuster block; otherwise, the base will rotate making it difficult to line up the holes. - 5.
+Carefully set the 1600GTO Right Ascension Axis / Polar Fork assembly into the open top of your pier, or into the 1600 Flat Surface Adapter (1612FSA), if you are using one.
+Unless you are quite strong, it is ideal to have two people involved in the operation of lifting and stabilizing the assembly as it is positioned into the pier or 1612FSA.

+- 4. Line up the Pier base.
+If the side thru-holes in the pier or 1612FSA are not perfectly lined up with the tapped holes in the mount's Pier Adapter base, rotate the mount, noting that the azimuth adjuster knobs should be locked to the adjuster block.
+Otherwise, the base will rotate making it difficult to line up the holes. - 5.
 Secure the R.A.
 Axis to the pier.
 When you have the holes lined up, fasten the mount to the pier top or to the Flat Surface Adapter using six 5/16-18 X 5/8" socket button head cap screws and 5/16 flat washers.
 Note that the washers have a sharp edged side and a softly rounded side.
 Be sure that the rounded side faces the paint or anodizing of the pier so that no marring of the finish occurs.
 Be sure to start all six cap screws (with their washers) before tightening any of them.
 Then, snug all six cap screws down before finally tightening them all securely. - 6.
 Level the mount.
 Although it is not important that a German equatorial mount be level to achieve polar alignment, it does make it easier in that an adjustment to altitude or azimuth affects only the direction to which you are making the adjustment.
-If the mount is not level, you will be able to achieve alignment, but when you make an adjustment to azimuth, for example, you are actually making a simultaneous adjustment to both azimuth and altitude when out of level.
+If the mount is not level, you will be able to achieve alignment, but when you make an adjustment to azimuth, for example, you are actually making an adjustment to both directions when out of level.
 Note that if you are using the Right-Angle Polar Scope, it is required to be level in the east-west direction in order to achieve accurate polar alignment.
-Level the mount...you'll be ahead in the game! - 7.
-Screw the two lanyard posts into place.
-These were not installed prior to shipping due to packaging restrictions.
-Please reference the prior assembly diagrams for part identification and placement.
+Level the mount...you'll be ahead in the game!